dannywade6/GolfStablefordCalculator-Playground/README.md

 # GolfStablefordCalculator

-This is a personal project to solidfy my understading of the Swift programming language and to build a SwiftUI application with plans of publishing this to the App Store.
+This is a personal project to solidify my understanding of the Swift programming language and to build a SwiftUI application with plans of publishing this to the App Store.

 The app is currently in a Swift XCode playground format.